tiaratrisaramadhani/mobile-automation/README.md

-# 📱 Mobile Automation Testing
+# 📱 Mobile Automation Testing Framework

 This project is a Mobile Automation Testing framework using Appium and WebdriverIO with TypeScript.